Skip to content

 MySQL and MariaDB using root passwords

-MySQL and MariaDB often use a security setting called `auth_socket` for the root user, which means you can’t log in with a password from your computer’s command line.
+MySQL and MariaDB sometimes use a security feature called `auth_socket` for the root user, preventing you from logging in with a password directly from your command line.

 The `auth_socket` plugin authenticates users who connect from the local host through the Unix socket file.
 You can’t authenticate as root by providing a password.